pascoalf/Meta_Microbial-Workshop-2024/README.md

 Now we can use the online tool [KEGG Mapper Reconstruct](https://www.genome.jp/kegg/mapper/reconstruct.html) to map the genes to KEGG database.

+##### Functional Annotation - Biosynthetic gene clusters
-We will now use antiSMASH for the identification and annotation of biosynthetic gene clusters. antiSMASH can be used by a public [web version] (https://antismash.secondarymetabolites.org/#!/start) or using a local installation, as we will perform here.
+We will now use antiSMASH for the identification and annotation of biosynthetic gene clusters. antiSMASH can be used by a public [web version(https://antismash.secondarymetabolites.org/#!/start) or using a local installation, as we will perform here.
 As an example, we will run antiSMASH in the recovered high-quality MAG bin.12.
 ```
 conda activate antismash